-This manual contains information needed to operate and maintain a Schmidt® Abrasive Blaster.
-Read this entire operations and maintenance manual before using the abrasive blaster.
+This manual contains information needed to operate and maintain your abrasive blaster.
+Read this entire operations and maintenance manual before using your abrasive blaster.
 Pay close attention to the Rules for Safer Operation (Section 1.0), and the Dangers, Warnings, and Cautions identified.

-The purpose of safety symbols and explanations are to alert operators of the possible hazards and explain how to avoid them.
+The purpose of safety symbols and explanations are to alert you of the possible hazards and explain how to avoid them.
 The safety symbols and explanations do not by themselves eliminate any danger.
 However, following the instructions given and taking proper accident prevention measures will greatly lower the risk of injury to personnel.
 Below are the three hazard levels as used in this manual.